t-mw/gw2-arbitrage/README.md

 Pass an item id as input (e.g. `cargo run --release -- 11538`) to print a shopping list for the item, which considers the total available liquidity for each ingredient on the trading post.
 By default the shopping list will assume that you want to produce as many copies of the item as can be profitably sold on the trading post.
-To limit the number of items that will be crafted a count may also be passed (e.g. `cargo run --release -- 11538 100` will limit the shopping list to producing 100 items).
+To limit the number of items that will be crafted a count may also be passed (e.g. `cargo run --release -- 11538 --count 100` will limit the shopping list to producing 100 items).

 ![List of materials](screen2.png)